YuanchenBei/LRGA-vessel/README.md

 # LRGA-vessel
-This is the LRGA method for ogbl-vessel of the OGB Challenge.
+This is the LRGA solution for [ogbl-vessel of the OGB Challenge](https://ogb.stanford.edu/docs/linkprop/#ogbl-vessel).

 ## Dependencies